 Almost 50 percent of students reported serving as a designated driver at least once in the course of a typical month.

-Assault, Sexual Assault and Rape
+Assault, Sexual Assault, and Rape

+Not only can college drug use lead to unplanned sex, but it also contributes to higher rates of sex crimes on college campuses.
 CASAColumbia reports that each year, nearly 100,000 college students are victims of sexual assault and rape involving alcohol, and an additional 700,000 students are physically assaulted by classmates who are under the influence.1

 The Texas survey found that heavy drinkers on campus reported more frequent feelings of hopelessness, worthlessness or depression than light and moderate drinkers.
 Illicit drug users were most affected by these feelings, with over half reporting feeling hopeless some of the time and nearly 20 percent reporting feeling this way most of the time.
 Likewise, around 20 percent of drug users reported having feelings of anxiety most of the time and nearly 80 percent felt anxious some of the time.

-Campus Drug & Alcohol Policies
+Do Texas Colleges Have Campus Drug & Alcohol Policies?

 Although almost all Texas colleges and universities have a written alcohol and drug policy in place, the survey found that nearly 40 percent of students were unsure whether theirs did.
 Sixty percent were unsure whether their school had a drug and alcohol abuse prevention program, and 77 percent didn’t know whether their school had a peer education program for alcohol and drug abuse.